 We have an extensive system of course evaluation designed to provide feedback to instructors about their teaching and to students about the content of each course.

-3.4.
-The institution maintains appropriate and sufficiently supported faculty development activities designed to improve teaching and learning consistent with its educational objectives and institutional purposes.
+3.3 The institution maintains appropriate and sufficiently supported faculty and staff development activities designed to improve teaching, learning, and assessment of learning outcomes.

 Stanford has two central offices whose purpose is to support and develop our faculty.
 As described above, the Office of the Vice Provost for Faculty Development and Diversity provides orientation for new faculty; leadership workshops for department chairs, and special programs for junior faculty and women faculty.